Copyright (c) 2014 The University of Manchester

 """

-if chip_id in self._chips:
+if chip in self._chips:

 raise SpinnMachineAlreadyExistsException(

-self._chips[chip_id] = chip
+self._chips[chip] = chip

 if chip.ip_address is not None: